PrefectHQ/prefect/docs/guides/moving-data.md

 ## Register the block types

-Register the new block types with Prefect Cloud (or with your self-hosted Prefect server instance):
+Register the new block types with Prefect Cloud (or with your self-managed Prefect server instance):

 === "AWS"